iphyer/data-science-from-scratch_zh/chapters/Chapter_05_Statistics.md

     n = len(x)
     return dot(de_mean(x), de_mean(y)) / (n - 1) covariance(num_friends, daily_minutes) # 22.43
 ```
+Recall that dot sums up the products of corresponding pairs of elements.
+When cor‐ responding elements of x and y are either both above their means or both below their means, a positive number enters the sum.
+When one is above its mean and the other

 ## Simpson's Paradox
 ## Some Other Correlational Caveats
 ## Correlation and Causation